Complaint details graphic alleged sex abuse texts

 Kellar, who is in the Santa Clara County jail, is scheduled to appear Tuesday in a federal district court in San Jose.
 No information was immediately available on Kellar's defense attorney.

-Burnworth appeared on Monday before a magistrate in a Tacoma courtroom.
+Burnworth appeared Monday before a magistrate in a Tacoma courtroom.
 She didn't make a statement in court other than acknowledging she understood the charges she faces.
 Burnworth has a detention hearing scheduled for Thursday.

 She is being held in a federal detention center in Seattle.
 Burnworth's federal public defender, Jerome Kuh, did not return a phone call or an email to CNN on Monday.